sakana28/MA_notebook/about Model.md

 #### Numerical implementation
 Based on these models, algorithms and Octave script code for numerical implementation of simulated vibration signals have been proposed in the work of G. D'Elia.
 (Step-by-step) Figure ( ) demonstrates the procedure for generating vibration signals from localized faults, while Figure ( ) depicts the same process for distributed faults, according to the proposed algorithms.

-As proposed by Ho and Randall [6], the vibration signal from a localized bearing fault can be modeled as a series of impulse responses of a single-degree-of-freedom (SDOF) system.
+As proposed by Ho and Randall (ho2000), the vibration signal from a localized bearing fault can be modeled as a series of impulse responses of a single-degree-of-freedom (SDOF) system.
 The timing between impulses has a random component to simulate the slippery effect.
-This model was adopted in G. D'Elia's work.()
+This model was adopted in G. D'Elia's work.(stepbystep)

-Local fault 的振动信号模型数值实现有以下可由用户定义的参数：
+The numerical implementation of the localized fault vibration signal model has the following user-defined parameters:
 - Speed profile
-- rolling bearing的几何参数: bearing roller diameter , pitch circle diameter , contact angle, number of rolling elements
+- Bearing geometry parameters: bearing roller diameter , pitch circle diameter , contact angle, number of rolling elements
-- fault出现的位置：inner, outer or ball
+- Fault location：inner, outer or ball
-- 有关信号离散化的参数 : number of points per revolution与sample frequency of the time vector
+- Signal discretization parameters : number of points per revolution与sample frequency of the time vector
-- variance for the generation of the random contribution
+- Variance for the generation of the random contribution
-- SDOF系统的stiffness， damping coefficient， natural frequency，length of the SDOF response
+- SDOF system properties: stiffness， damping coefficient， natural frequency，length of the SDOF response
-- signal to noise ratio (SNR) of background noise
+- Signal-to-noise ratio (SNR) of background noise
-- amplitude modulation due to the load
+- Amplitude modulation due to load

 ![[Pasted image 20231005065627.png]]
-Distributed fault 的振动信号模型数值实现则额外需要以下参数：
+The numerical implementation of the distributed fault vibration signal model requires the following additional parameters:
-- amplitude modulation at the fault frequency
+- Amplitude modulation at the fault frequency
-- amplitude value of the deterministic component related to the stiffness variation
+- Amplitude value of the deterministic component related to the stiffness variation
-- amplitude value of the deterministic component related to the bearing rotation
+- Amplitude value of the deterministic component related to the bearing rotation

 ![[Pasted image 20231005065536.png]]
 The algorithm enables users to freely generate simulated vibration signals from rolling element bearings with different defects and under different operating conditions.
 Users are able to modify various features, such as bearing geometry, fault location, stage of the fault, cyclostationarity of the signal, and random contributions.